Whereiswendy/deep-learning-challenge/README.md

 The dataset contains information on over 34,000 organisations that have received funding from Alphabet Soup.
 Key variables include:

 - **Target Variable:** `IS_SUCCESSFUL` (1: Funding was successful, 0: Funding was not successful)
-- **Feature Variables:** Application type, affiliation, classification, use case, organization type, income amount, special considerations, and ask amount.
+- **Feature Variables:** Application type, affiliation, classification, use case, organisation type, income amount, special considerations, and ask amount.

 ### **Data Cleaning and Feature Selection**

 - **Dropped Variables:** The identification columns `EIN` and `NAME` were removed as they do not provide predictive value.
 - **Encoding Categorical Variables:** One-hot encoding was applied to categorical variables to convert them into a numeric format suitable for the neural network.
 - **Correlation Analysis:** A correlation matrix was calculated to identify features most strongly associated with the target variable.
-Features with a correlation coefficient above 0.05 were selected for model development.
+Seventeen features with a correlation coefficient above 0.05 were selected for model development.
+None of these were numerical, so no scaling was required.
+I have added in commented-out code for scaling though - should you wish to retain some of the oriinal numerial features.

 ## **Model Development**